-Magic Breakfast provides healthy breakfasts to 480 schools where children arrive too hungry to learn.
-We have a waiting list of over 350 schools, with help from Big Give we could reach 6 new schools, to give a nutritious breakfast to an extra 300 hungry children each day and provide 169,845 breakfasts in a year.
+Magic Breakfast provides healthy, nutritious breakfasts to 470 UK schools where children are too hungry to learn.
+We have a waiting list of over 300 schools.
+With help from Big Give we could reach 13 new schools, feed an extra 871 hungry children each day and provide 169,845 breakfasts in a year.

 Charity information: Magic Breakfast

 The Independent School Food Plan estimates that each day 500,000 children in the UK arrive at school too hungry or malnourished to learn.
 A hungry child cannot concentrate and is more likely to be restless, unhappy, lethargic, distracted or disruptive in lessons.
 Teachers tell us that the most important lessons are taught in the morning so pupils will miss out on 4 hours of learning every day if given nothing to eat first thing.

 Our collaboration with the Institute for Fiscal Studies and Education Endowment Foundation (Nov ’16) demonstrated that a Magic Breakfast in the morning can lead to 2 months’ progress in academic attainment for an otherwise hungry child. £6,000 per academic year can provide healthy, nutritious breakfasts to an average of 67 children every school day, plus expert support to enable partner schools to target the most vulnerable children and end child hunger as a barrier to learning for good.

 To provide healthy, nutritious breakfasts to children in 13 Magic Breakfast waiting list schools.